danritz/design-archive/books.md

 ### [Sources of Power: How People Make Decisions](http://smile.amazon.com/gp/product/0262611465) — Gary Klein

 This isn’t a design book.
 I’m not even sure I would call it a psychology book.
 It’s the most thorough and detailed book on how people make decision I’ve ever read.
-If I had to choose only one book to recommend to a designer for the rest of my life, it would be this one.

 ### [Managing Humans](http://www.amazon.com/gp/aw/d/159059844X) — Micheal Lopp

 Software people are strange.
 Working with them can be a challenge wether you’re managing them or not.
 This is one of the best books I’ve read on working with software people.
 It’s a little more specific to engineers, but as a designer it still felt right.
-I think this book will help anyone working with software people, including other software people.

 ## Thinking about the role

 ### [Thoughts on Interaction Design](http://www.amazon.com/Thoughts-Interaction-Design-Second-Kolko/dp/0123809304/) — Jon Kolko

-Jon is another one of my heroes.
-He can get a little philosophical, but makes up for it with all the tattoos and body piercings.
+Jon can get a little philosophical, but makes up for it with all the tattoos and body piercings.
 This is his best book with small, helpful stories about how people interact with things.
 He does a great job showing what specializing in “interaction design” means.

 ### [Sketching User Experiences](http://www.amazon.com/Sketching-User-Experiences-Interactive-Technologies/dp/0123740371) — Bill Buxton

 Jam packed with real examples for many theoretical and abstract design ideas.
 Even if you’re familiar with a lot of the techniques, having some concrete stories about them makes a world of difference.
 Lots of little chapters so it’s easy to put down and reflect.
-Bill Buxton is a legend.

 ### [101 Things I Learned in Architecture School](http://www.amazon.com/exec/obidos/ASIN/0262062666/) — Matthew Frederick

 A bunch of small, simple lessons that apply very well to design.
 This covers what you would learn in design school.
-Seriously.
-Not even kidding.
-I’ve been there.
-Building lessons and practicing around the topics you’ll get in school, but these are the topics.
-For real.

 ### [Thinking with Type](http://www.amazon.com/exec/obidos/ASIN/1568989695/) — Ellen Lupton

 Design is 95% typography.
 All the colors and boxes and gradients and shadows are all meant to get the right words noticed the right way at the right time.
 The more thought you put into the design of the “content” itself, the less gratuitous visual design you’ll need.
-Also, Ellen Lupton is amazing.

 ### [On Writing Well](http://www.amazon.com/Writing-Well-30th-Anniversary-Nonfiction-ebook/dp/B0090RVGW0/) — William Zinsser

-To continue the typography focus, the words you choose are just as important.
 Writing for interfaces is hard.
 Often you only have a word or a short phrase to put in a button or headline.
 This is my favorite writing book specifically for his focus on brevity and clarity, even at the expense of grammar.
 If you like your grammar rules, this guy might piss you off.

 ### [How to Think Like a Great Graphic Designer](http://www.amazon.com/Think-Like-Great-Graphic-Designer/dp/1581154968/) — Debbie Millman

 A great collection of amazing design thinkers giving fun, short, and valuable stories about how they approach everyday problems.
-This book is on my yearly reread list.
-It’s that good.
+I typically don't get much from short histories of designers — there's rarely anything immediately useful.
+This one is different.

 ### [Do the Work](http://smile.amazon.com/gp/product/1936719010) — Steven Pressfield

 Short and sweet.
-To be good at something you have to do the work.
+To be good at something you have to do the work — be prolific.
 There’s no shortcut.
-Somehow the author makes this sound like a good thing.
-This is also on my yearly reread list.
-It’s awesome.
+Somehow Steven makes this sound like a good thing.
+He also makes it fun.